If equity in Washington is about bridging opportunity gaps and reducing disparities, can equity efforts include concern for boys and men?

 A revamp of the Office of Equity’s website occurred sometime in 2024.

 Today, for whatever reasons there is no longer a list of population subgroups on the website.
 There is, though, a list of what OOE calls determinants of equity (see below).
 All of the determinants of equity are non-gender-specific.
-This change to the Office of Equity’s website, in our view, has the effect of creating an opening for boys and men to be included.
+This change to the Office of Equity’s website, in our view, has the effect of creating an opening for more inclusion for boys and men.

 Nothing in strategic plan excludes boys & men